 Olga Pyankova, Director Votkinsk Municipal Fund for Small Business Support Nataliya Nikitina, Deputy Head, Education Department, Votkinsk City Yuliya Durova, Correspondent, Local Broadcasting Station “Autoradio Votkinsk” Yekaterina Mikryukova, Educational Psychologist, Republic Center for Complex Social-Psychological Aid to Youth Nataliya Sterkhova, Leading Specialist for Religious Ethnic Relations, Culture, Sport and Youth Policy, Votkinsk City Viktoria Kabatyuk, English Teacher from Karelia accompanies the group as a facilitator.

 Managed by the independent Open World Leadership Center at the Library of Congress, the Open World program is designed to enhance understanding and capabilities for cooperation between the United States and the countries of Eurasia and the Baltic States by developing a network of leaders in the region who have gained significant, firsthand exposure to America’s democratic, accountable government and free-market system.
 The Open World Leadership Center has awarded a grant to AED (Academy for Educational Development) in Washington DC to administer this and similar exchanges in 2008.

-Delegation in the UVU Hall of Flags and Presenting a Russian Calendar as a Gift to UVU Hosts
+The Russian delegation in the UVU Hall of Flags and presenting a Russian calendar UVU Hosts

 1977 – Graduated from the Osh Pedagogical University of the Kyrgyz Republic as a teacher of physics